Monotonicity of Fitness Landscapes and Mutation Rate Control: Discussion

 We have focused on fitness-associated control of mutation rate.
 However, mutation is only one evolutionary process where fitness-associated control may be beneficial.
 Recombination and dispersal are also evolutionary processes that may be under the control of the individual and therefore open to similar effects.
-Fitness-associated recombination has been demonstrated to be advantageous theoretically \cite{Hadany03,Agrawal05} and identified in biology \cite{Agrawal08,Zhong11}.
-Similarly, the idea that dispersal associated with low fitness might be advantageous has a basis in simulation of spatially differentiated populations \cite{Aktipis2004, Aktipis2011}.
-This association might perhaps be framed more generally in terms of `fitness associated dispersal'.
-Thus the framework for control of mutation rate in response to fitness that we have developed here may in future be applicable to both recombination and dispersal.
+Fitness-associated recombination has been demonstrated to be advantageous theoretically \citep{Hadany03,Agrawal05} and identified in biology \citep{Agrawal08,Zhong11}.
+Similarly, the idea that dispersal associated with low fitness might be advantageous has a basis in simulation of spatially differentiated populations \citep{Aktipis2004,Aktipis2011}.
+This association might perhaps be framed more generally in terms of `fitness-associated dispersal'.
+Thus, the framework for control of mutation rate in response to fitness that we have developed here may in future be applicable to both recombination and dispersal.

-To conclude, our development of theory and testing its predictions \emph{in silico} not only clarifies ideas around the monotonicity of fitness landscapes and mutation rate control, it leads directly to questions testable in living organisms.
+Overall, our development of theory and testing its predictions \emph{in silico} not only clarifies ideas around the monotonicity of fitness landscapes and mutation rate control, it leads directly to hypotheses about specific systems in living organisms.
 At the same time there is the potential for greater insight through further development of the theory.
 Three directions seem particularly likely to be fruitful.